 Headed up by Chef Adam Ashe and open for breakfast, lunch and dinner, the menu includes modern classics using locally sourced ingredients set within its grand surroundings.

 Centrally located in Kings Cross, The Hansom confidently describe themselves as ‘iconic and unapologetically British’.
-Visit this glamorous hotel lounge located in the former railway station, for refreshing breakfasts, productive lunches, evening drinks or for their popular afternoon tea which teaches visitors about how the area transformed into the vibrant destination that it is today.
+Visit this glamorous hotel lounge located in the former railway station along with the Piccadilly line, for refreshing breakfasts, productive lunches, evening drinks, or for their popular afternoon tea which teaches visitors about how the area transformed into the vibrant destination that it is today.

 Plum and Spilt Milk